 So far nothing new then?
 However what Ghost Recon does offer is the ability to control vehicles in the same way that you do your fellow team mates.

 This is a real bonus here and means that you can use APCs and tanks for cover, or more importantly have the ability to direct Black Hawks to clear enemy hotspots.

 Levels themselves run along nicely and the movie-like feel to the game means that debriefing happens in the cutscene rather than a barrage of stats for you to mull over.
 That said you can access those stats at any one time and then compare against other players.

-So overall it's a good game and one that should offer plenty of hours of gaming both on and off line.
-The graphics are awesome even on a non HD television and if you want to relive those Black Hawk Down days, but with a squad to back you up this is certainly worth a closer look.
+If you want to relive those Black Hawk Down days, but with a squad to back you up this is certainly worth a closer look

 PC Gaming now has a dedicated hub page!

 PC Gaming Week in association with Nvidia GeForce RTX may have come to an end, but you can still find all of that great content as well as all future PC gaming news, reviews, features and more on our dedicated hub page.